Hi,

 When I coach people who are overwhelmed, what I generally find are people who make terrible time investments.

-To help those entrepreneurs find frictionless growth, it usually comes down to showing them how to making a better return on their limited time investment (ROI).
+To help those entrepreneurs find frictionless growth, it usually comes down to showing them how to making a better return on their limited energy investment (ROE).

 Once we have that sorted, those better investments compound over time and most of the rest takes care of itself.